BVLC/caffe/docs/installation.md

 * Boost
 * MKL (but see the [boost-eigen branch](https://github.com/BVLC/caffe/tree/boost-eigen) for a boost/Eigen3 port)
 * OpenCV
-* glog, gflags, protobuf, leveldb, snappy
+* glog, gflags, protobuf, leveldb, snappy, hdf5
 * For the Python wrapper: python, numpy (>= 1.7 preferred), and boost_python
 * For the Matlab wrapper: Matlab with mex